 You begin with the Elementary Algebra Test (twelve questions).
 Based on the results you may then automatically progress to either the College-Level Mathematics Test (twenty questions) or the Arithmetic Test (seventeen questions) based on your performance.

 Here are a few recommended resources to aid you in studying for your math placement exam.
-These resources are not affiliated with the University of Washington yet have been found to be helpful to students in the past.
+These resources are not affiliated with the University of Washington, but have been found to be helpful to students in the past.
 Please feel free to use what works best for you.

-- Practice Questions- Free practice questions offered by the Accuplacer testing service available on the College Board website.
+Accuplacer Sample Questions* - Free practice questions offered by the Accuplacer testing service available on the College Board website.
 (Scroll halfway down to reach Algebra, Arithmetic and College Level Math.
 Answers are located at the end of the document.)

-- Youtube- PatrickJMT is a free youtube channel that offers detailed and informative videos for several levels of math.
+PatrickJMT - a free youtube channel that offers detailed and informative videos for several levels of math.

 How to read your scores

-Your student record will be updated in most cases within three business days.
+Printed score reports are provided after completion of the test.
+In addition, your score will be uploaded to the UW student database for registration within two-three business days.
 Once updated, you will be able to register for your math course.
 Click on the course that matches your score for more information, or check out MPT Student Options & Score Equivalencies.

 |College-level math (ACC-CL)|